smatiolids/astra-mcp-server/README.md

-        "limit": 10, // The limit of the tool "method": "find_documents", // The method to use to execute the tool "collection_name": "products", // The collection to use to execute the tool "projection": {"$vectorize": 1, "metadata": 0}, // The projection of the tool "parameters": [ // The parameters of the tool {
+        "limit": 10, // The limit of the tool "method": "find_documents", // The method to use to execute the tool "collection_name": "products", // The collection to use to execute the tool "table_name": "products", // The table to use to execute the tool (if the collection_name is not filled) "projection": {"$vectorize": 1, "metadata": 0}, // The projection of the tool "parameters": [ // The parameters of the tool {